 With that, you're ready to write a much more fun program than you did in the last chapter.

 The government hires you to write a program to automatically censor messages that contain politically unacceptable speech.
 There's a predefined set of words you're searching for (for the exercise, you can pick what they are).
-Your program must accept multi-line input (a blank line signals the end of the message) and then output: the message with all lines containing dirty words removed; and some metadata for the overseer of the censorship department, including an account of which unacceptable words were found in the message (all listed on one line, without the parentheses you get when you print a tuple, but with commas placed appropriately), and the total number of characters that were removed.
+Your program must accept multi-line input (a blank line signals the end of the message) and then output: the message with all lines containing dirty words removed; and some metadata for the overseer of the censorship department, including an account of which unacceptable words were found in the message (all listed on one line, without the parentheses you get when you print a tuple, but with commas placed appropriately), and the number of lines removed.